 Save for specific situations, legal action is often a time waster when trying to fix your name online, and if you don’t have reputation management in place before you take it to court, you can make a bad situation worse.
-Mugshots, court records, personal opinions, rants and opinionated reviews are not against the law.
+Mugshots, court records, personal opinions, rants, and opinionated reviews are not against the law.

-For those who are experiencing slander to the degree that your bank account information, social security number and other personal information is being shared, legal action might be a viable option when paired with sound online reputation management.
+For those who are experiencing slander to the degree that your bank account information, social security number and other personal information is being shared, a legal action might be a viable option when paired with sound online reputation management.
 Sexual images online are also often grounds for legal action.